opencybersecurityalliance/PACE/docs/Arch/README.md

-In Figure 3 above, there are five PCS, four PAR, three PES and two monolithic PACE systems, each with there own interface to the integration bus.
+In Figure 3 above, there are five PCS, four PAR, three PES and two monolithic PACE systems, each with their own interface to the integration bus.
 Note the monolithic systems (P1,P2) interface as if they were component systems as the monolithic API is just the combined PCS/PAR/PES APIs.